syncfusion-content/windowsforms-docs/WindowsForms/Percent-TextBox/PercentTextBox-Events.md

 ---
 layout: post
-title: PercentTextBox Events | WindowsForms | Syncfusion
+title: PercentTextBox Events in Windows Forms Percent TextBox control | Syncfusion
-description: PercentTextBox Events
+description: Learn about PercentTextBox Events support in Syncfusion Windows Forms Percent TextBox control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# PercentTextBox Events
+# PercentTextBox Events in Windows Forms Percent TextBox

 The list of events and a detailed explanation about each of them is given in the following sections.